We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Notes for the Guidance of Applicants taking the Initial Instrument Rating Skill Test (Helicopters) can be found in Standards Document 01(H).

-Please see our guidance for pilots wishing to obtain a competency based instrument rating (CBIR).
+Please refer to our guidance for pilots wishing to obtain a competency based instrument rating (CBIR).

 The skill test for a CBIR must be booked via the Flight Test Bookings team.